Warehousing vs.

 The Make to Stock strategy provides security in two respects.
 Here, goods are manufactured and then put into interim storage until they can be sold.
 This makes a production planner’s work a whole lot easier.
 Both personnel and material resources can be planned and deployed at maximum capacity.
 The number of set-up times is reduced.
 This not only saves costs initially but also removes a potential source of error which could lead to more rejects.
 In such a setting, the throughput in production would tend to be high whereas rejects would be at a fairly low level.

 A further advantage of Make to Stock are the short delivery periods.
 This not only increases customer satisfaction but ideally it also binds them to the company on a long-term basis.
-And of course high inventories also help to cushion demand fluctuations during peaks.
+High levels of stock also help to cushion demand fluctuations during peak periods.

 Of course, this all comes at a price.
-After all, storage space is expensive.
-Not only does it have to be procured, it also needs to be maintained, insured as well as managed.
-These are only the direct storage costs, though.
-Stored materials also tie up capital since manufacturing costs have arisen for them which cannot be capitalized upon immediately.
-While high inventory during peaks in demand can guarantee security, conversely, they also pose a major risk.
+Storage space is expensive.
+Not only does it have to be acquired, it also needs to be maintained, insured and managed – and these are only the direct storage costs.
+Stored materials also tie up capital since they run up manufacturing costs which cannot be capitalized upon immediately.
+While high inventory during peaks in demand can guarantee security, it also poses a major risk.
 If demand changes abruptly in a negative direction and the inventory cannot be sold, it loses its value and has to be depreciated.
-If these are perishable goods, the problem becomes even greater.
+If the goods are perishable, the problem gets worse.
 With regard to customer demand, Make to Stock has a further disadvantage: customers want more and more individualized products.
 However, the more versions of a product there are, the less convenient it is to keep large quantities in stock.

 Pros